ismael-lajaaiti/species-stability/README.md

 # Revealing the organization of species stability in ecological communities

-Code to reproduce the figures of [insert DOI].
+Code to reproduce the figures of the manuscript *Revealing the organization of species stability in ecological communities*.

-## TODO

-- Update GLV.jl documentation
-- Update makefile

 ## Generate the figures of the article